MicrosoftDocs/powerbi-docs/powerbi-docs/admin/organizational-visuals.md

 > [!IMPORTANT]
 > Deletion is irreversible.
 Once deleted, the visual immediately stops rendering in existing reports.
 Even if you upload the same visual again, it won't replace the one that was deleted.
 However, users can import the new visual again and replace the instance they have in their reports.

-### Disable a visual
+### Disable a .pbiviz visual

-You can disable a visual from being available trough the [organizational store](../developer/visuals/power-bi-custom-visuals.md#organizational-store), while keeping it on the organizational visuals list.
+You can disable a .pbiviz visual from being available trough the [organizational store](../developer/visuals/power-bi-custom-visuals.md#organizational-store), while keeping it on the organizational visuals list.

-1. In the row of the visual you want to add , click **settings**.
+1. In the row of the .pbiviz visual you want to disable , click **settings**.

 2. In the **Access** section, disable the setting: *Users in the organization can access, view, share, and interact with this visual*.

-After you disable the visual, the visual won't render in existing reports, and it displays the following error message:
+After you disable the .pbiviz visual, the visual won't render in existing reports, and it displays the following error message:

 *This custom visual is no longer available.
 Please contact your administrator for details.*

 >[!NOTE]
->Visuals that are bookmarked carry on working after they've been disabled.
+>.pbiviz visuals that are bookmarked carry on working after they've been disabled.

 ### Update a visual